haanhvu/polkastart-wallet/README.md

 **Note**

 The wallet is in an early stage of development.
-It currently supports the ed25519 key type to simplify onboarding and development.
-Support for sr25519 will be added in the future when more advanced use cases emerge and require this.
+It currently supports `ed25519` key type to simplify onboarding and development.
+Support for `sr25519` will be added in the future when more advanced use cases emerge and require this key type.